pmeletis/panoptic_parts/README.md

 ## Ground Truth usage cases

-We provide for each image a single (image-like) labels file encoding semantic-, instance-, and parts- levels annotations.
-The compactness of our encoding (see [Label format](LABEL_FORMAT.md)) together with the _decode_uids_ function (see [decode_uids](utils.format.py)) enables easy use of the labels for various image understanding tasks including:
+We provide for each image a single (image-like) ground truth file encoding semantic-, instance-, and parts- levels annotations.
+The compactness of our encoding (see [Label format](LABEL_FORMAT.md)) together with the _decode_uids_ function (see [decode_uids](utils/format.py)) enables easy use of the labels for various image understanding tasks including:

 ```Python
 # Semantic Segmentation